Skip to content

 return "PayApplication"

-return "General"
+return "Submittal"

 def extract_text(filepath: Path) -> str: